Contemporary Nonfiction – Black History Month 2020

 George Yancy, Maria del Guadalupe Davidson, Susan Hadley

 Our Black Sons Matter is a powerful collection of original essays, letters, and poems that addresses both the deep joys and the very real challenges of raising black boys today.
-From Trayvon Martin to Tamir Rice, the list of young black men who have suffered racial violence continues to grow.
-Young black people also deal with profound stereotypes and structural barriers.
-And yet, young black men are often paradoxically revered as icons of cultural cool.
+From Trayvon Martin to Tamir Rice, the list of young black men who have

 Read More View in Catalog